Going to AWS re:Invent 2024?

 Validate the same by logging into the AWS Console.

-However, to destroy both EC2 instances simply run terraform destroy without --target argument.
+To destroy both EC2 instances simply run terraform destroy without --target argument.
 Terraform validates the state and existence of the EC2 instances and triggers the resource deletion.
 Try running terraform destroy with our example now, and observe the output.

 .